digitalocean/container-blueprints/DOKS-hardening/README.md

 1. [Control Plane](https://kubernetes.io/docs/concepts/overview/components/#control-plane-components) - takes care of scheduling your workloads (Pods) and responding to cluster events (such as starting up a new pod when a deployment's replicas field is unsatisfied).
 2. [Worker Nodes](https://kubernetes.io/docs/concepts/overview/components/#node-components) - these are the actual machines running your Kubernetes workloads.
 Node components run on every node, maintaining running pods and providing the Kubernetes runtime environment.

-Below picture shows the typical architecture of a Kubernetes cluster:
+Below picture shows the typical architecture of a Kubernetes cluster and possible weak points:

 ![Kubernetes Architecture Overview](assets/images/DOKS_Overview.png)